imprintio/imprint/README.md

-# Imprint: Serialization Format for Incremental Data Manipulation
+# Imprint: Serialization Format for Row Data Manipulation

 Imprint is a binary row serialization format built for stream processing workloads, particularly those involving **incremental joins** and **denormalization** across heterogeneous data sources.
 It combines the flexibility of schemaless formats like JSON with the safety and performance of schema-aware formats like Avro or Protobuf.

-Imprint is optimized for a common pattern in stream processing: data is serialized once and deserialized many times.
-This format prioritizes (de)serialization speed and schema composability, even if that means accepting larger record sizes.

 ## Core Principles & Motivation